Cayin C9II

 Cayin's biggest asset in that regard comes from differential, balanced operation, where common-mode rejection enters the picture to amplify signal and block off non-linear distortion and noise.

-While 6P1 Nutubes are always going to be the start of the show, and adaptable to sonic preferences and tastes, don't ignore C9II's solid-state input either.
+While 6P1 Nutubes are always going to be the star of the show, and adaptable to sonic preferences and tastes, don't ignore C9II's solid-state input either.

 Four channels of single-ended Class A Toshiba JFETs work in quasi-complementary fashion.
 Just NPNs, without PNP mismatches, plus even-order harmonics and square law make for a totally unique differential circuit in a portable set-up.